AdMoR/admor.github.io/_posts/2019-07-01-Can I boost anything?.markdown

 The algorithm has many variants, but we will use a simple version.

 AdaBoost maintains a score per sample that correspond to its difficulty so far.
 The difficulty correspond to how much the sample is misclassified.
-Each time we add a new model to the ensemble, we try to reduce the error of the model weighted by this difficulty.
+Each time we add a new model to the ensemble, we try to reduce the error of the ensemble weighted by the difficulty.

 $$ \epsilon_m = \Sigma_i D_m(i)[y_i \neq F(x_i)] $$

-From the performance here, we will add the model to the ensemble with a coefficient based on this error.
+We will add the model Fm learned on this round to the ensemble with a coefficient based on this error.

+__Summary__
+- 1. Bagging : select N_sample / 2 element of the training set using sample with replacement using the weights as probability distribution
+- 2. Train the model m by minimizing the loss of the ensemble on the training set selected before
+- 3. Compute performance to find the coefficient with which the model model will be added to the ensemble
+- 4. Update the weights based on the latest performance of the model

 Now, let's have a look at the implementation :